 Day 2 – Ferry Port to Segovia Upon arrival in Spain we will start our journey south over the Cantabrian mountains and into Segovia, home to many historic buildings, including the huge Roman aqueduct located in the Plaza.
 In 1985 UNESCO declared the old city of Segovia and its Aqueduct a World Heritage Site.
 350 km / 217 miles

-Day 3 – Segovia to Cordoba Today we’ll continue south through Spain towards Toledo, and the Sierra Magna, passing through the National Park de caballeros along the way.
-Before heading towards Cordoba, which was an important Roman City and a major Islamic centre in the Middle Ages.
+Day 3 – Segovia to Cordoba Today we’ll continue south through Spain towards Toledo, and the Sierra Magna, passing through the National Park de Caballeros along the way.
+Before heading towards Cordoba, which was an important Roman City and a major Islamic center in the Middle Ages.
 It’s best known for the immense mosque dating from 784 A.D Also with its many restaurants and Taps bars its great little city for a walk around in the evening.
 487 km / 306 miles

-Day 9 – Ouarzazate to Merzouga After breakfast, we’ll head south through vast landscapes toward Merzouga.
-Set on the edge of the Sahara and our base for the night.
-Where we’ll spend the night in a traditional Berber Kasbah with modern luxuries including a swimming pool 365 km / 227 miles
+Day 6 – Fez to Merzouga After breakfast, we’ll head off through the Middle Atlas mountains towards Irfan, known as Morocco’s “Little Switzerland”.
+Following the road through the ancient Cedar forest then on towards the high Atlas, a natural barrier between the mild, Mediterranean climate to the north and the encroaching Sahara to the south.
+We’ll experience this forgotten world with its vast landscapes as we head toward Merzouga.
+On the edge of the Sahara and our base for the night.
+Where we’ll spend the night in a traditional Berber Kasbah with modern luxuries including a swimming pool.
+458 km / 285 miles

-Day 12 Fez to Tetouan After breakfast, we’ll once again have an opportunity to ride through the Rif Mountains with a choice of brilliant routes.
+Day 12 Meknes to TetouanAfter breakfast, we’ll once again have an opportunity to ride through the Rif Mountains with a choice of brilliant routes.
 We’ll stop for lunch along the way before heading to our hotel, and our last night on African soil.
 344 km / 214 miles

 Day 13 Tetouan to Ecija This morning we’ll bid farewell to Africa, and head to the port to catch the ferry back to Spain.
 After landing back in Spain our route takes us through the Andalusian mountains, which can only be described as pure biking heaven.
 With fantastic combinations of hairpins, tight twisty sections and flowing s-bends, as we ride up to Ronda and on to Cordoba.
 286 km / 178 miles

-Berber desert camp experience – inc evening meal + breakfast!
+- Berber desert camp experience – inc evening meal + breakfast!

-Merzouga day off – half board luxury Kasbah with swimming pool
+- Merzouga day off – half board luxury Kasbah with swimming pool

 Sahara Erg Chebbi